An emergency response – supporting the most advanced vaccine and treatment candidates

 A coordinated global action

-Furthermore, the European Commission, together with funding organisations from other countries, has established the Global Research Collaboration for Infectious Disease Preparedness (GloPID-R).
-Since infectious diseases do not respect borders and spread rapidly, GloPID-R aims to improve the global collaboration of funders that is paramount to the establishment of a rapid and effective research response.
-The goal of GloPID-R is to mount an effective research response within 48 hours of an outbreak, and the funders that make up this network have been working hard to coordinate their efforts on Ebola.
+The European Commission, together with funding organisations from all around the world, has established the Global Research Collaboration for Infectious Disease Preparedness (GloPID-R).
+The goal of GloPID-R is to mount an effective international research response within 48 hours of an outbreak, and the funders that make up this network have been working hard to coordinate their efforts on Ebola.

 In the News